zhullyb/monyhar/monyhar/codelabs/cpp101/codelab.md

-# C++ in Chromium 101 - Codelab
+# C++ in Monyhar 101 - Codelab

-This tutorial will guide you through the creation of various example C++ applications, highlighting important Chromium C++ concepts.
+This tutorial will guide you through the creation of various example C++ applications, highlighting important Monyhar C++ concepts.
-This tutorial assumes robust knowledge of C++ (the language) but does not assume you know how to write an application specific to Chromium's style and architecture.
-This tutorial does assume that you know how to check files out of Chromium's repository.
+This tutorial assumes robust knowledge of C++ (the language) but does not assume you know how to write an application specific to Monyhar's style and architecture.
+This tutorial does assume that you know how to check files out of Monyhar's repository.

 As always, consider the following resources as of primary importance: